plan2net/typo3-update-check/README.md

 In non-interactive environments (CI/CD), the plugin will display information but automatically proceed with the update.

+## Security severity information

+When security updates are detected, the plugin automatically fetches severity information from TYPO3 security bulletins and displays a summary:

+- **Severity levels**: Critical, High, Medium, Low

+This helps developers quickly assess the urgency of security updates without manually checking each bulletin.

 ## API availability

 If the TYPO3 API is temporarily unavailable, the plugin will display an error message but allow the update to proceed.
 This ensures that temporary API issues don't block your development workflow.